-What assistance does DHS provide for parents where the liability is administered overseas?
+What assistance does Services Australia provide for parents where the liability is administered overseas?

 The Registrar provides assistance to the relevant overseas authority as required (e.g. parent location, service of notices, and collecting the liability).
 The Registrar will direct enquiries about the administrative issues for an overseas liability to the overseas authority that issued the liability.
 The Registrar can also assist an Australian parent by transmitting any notifications or objections.